-For many years, dietary fats had a bad reputation.
-Low-fat diets promised weight loss, and people were told that eating fat would make them gain weight.
-But fats are actually necessary for several processes throughout the body, and certain kinds may even help you lose weight.
-You’ve probably heard of omega-3 fatty acids, but are you getting enough of them in your diet?
+Dietary fats have had a bad reputation for many years.
+For the longest time, low-fat diets promised weight loss, and people were told that eating fats would lead to weight gain.
+But certain fats are actually necessary for facilitating many processes in the body, and may even help drive weight loss.
+You’ve probably already heard of omega-3 fatty acids, but how do these fats benefit your health?
+Are you getting enough omega-3s in your diet?

 Omega-3 fatty acids are a type of unsaturated fat; specifically, they are polyunsaturated fatty acids (PUFAs).
-They have a number of health benefits and have been widely studied.
+These fats have been widely studied and offer a number of important health benefits.

-Unfortunately, most people aren’t getting enough of them in their diets.
-In fact, research shows that we may be eating too much omega-6 and not nearly enough omega-3.
-Many experts believe that humans evolved on a diet that included omega-6 and omega-3 in equal amounts, but that is far from the case with today’s modern diet.
+Unfortunately, most people don’t get enough omega-3s in their diets.
+Evidence suggests that we may be eating too much omega-6 fatty acids, and not nearly enough omega-3.
+Some experts believe that humans evolved on a diet that included omega-6 and omega-3 in equal amounts.
+However, this is far from the case with today’s modern diet.

-Omega-3s are broken into different types of fat, and 11 types have been discovered to date.
-But, the three most-studied types of omega-3 fatty acids are:
+Omega-3s are broken into different types of fat.
+Eleven types of fat have been discovered to date, but the three most studied types of omega-3 fatty acids are: